sbt/website/src/reference/02-DetailTopics/06-Launcher/03-Launcher-Configuration.md

 -   `ivy-home` - The home directory for Ivy.
 This determines where the ivy-local repository is located, and also where the ivy cache is stored.
 Defaults to `~/.ivy2`
--   `ivy.cache-directory` - provides an alternative location for the Ivy cache used by the launcher.
-This does not automatically set the Ivy cache for the application, but the application is provided this location through the AppConfiguration instance.
 -   `checksums` - The comma-separated list of checksums that Ivy should use to verify artifacts have correctly resolved, e.g. md5 or sha1.
 -   `override-build-repos` - If this is set, then the